Kansas Day at the Museum - 2017

 Bring a camera!
 You won't want to miss all the fun photo opportunities!

-We want to thank the following organizations for volunteering to take part in Kansas Day at the Museum 2014: Brown v.
-Board of Education National Historic Site, Burlingame Quilters Guild, Foundation for Aeronautical Education, Kansas Children's Discovery Center, Kansas Sunflower Basket Weavers, The Historic Ritchie House/Shawnee County Historical Society, and The Topeka Handweavers and Spinners Guild.
+We want to thank the following organizations for helping to make Kansas Day at the Museum 2017 possible: Brown v.
+Board of Education National Historic Site, Burlingame Quilters Guild, Foundation for Aeronautical Education, Historic Ritchie House/Shawnee County Historical Society, Kansas Children's Discovery Center, Kansas Sunflower Basket Weavers, Kaw Valley Woodcarvers, The Merry Cranks, National World War I Museum and Memorial, Topeka Handweavers and Spinners Guild, Topeka High Drumline and Topeka High School.